ratify-project/ratify-web/docs/quickstarts/quickstart-manual.md

 kubectl get pods demo
 ```

-Optionally you can see the output of the pod logs via: `kubectl logs demo`
+Optionally you can see the output of the pod logs via: `kubectl logs demo -n default`

 - Now deploy an unsigned image